RaphaelIT7/gmod-holylib/README.md

 ## net
 Was meant to provide extended functions like net.Seek and so on.

-## nw
-Purpose lost - will be removed soon

 ## networkingreplacement
 Will implement the entire packed entity code and snapshot stuff with our own implementation to hopefully achieve better performance.